lionzan/Exponential-Ocean/exampleSite/content/you/_index.md

 ---
 So much [about myself](/about), let's talk about you!

-You are a Powerful Person [**who thinks big and wants to leave a mark on life**](/you).
-You could be a CEO, an Entrepreneur, a Philanthropist, or any other person who think bigger that themselves and feel they want to leave a mark on life.
+You are a successful person [**who thinks big and wants to leave a mark on life**](/you).
+You are a CEO, an Entrepreneur, a Philanthropist, or any other person who think bigger that themselves and feel they want to leave a mark on life.
 You are my preferred client.

-You have the drive to do something for some great cause like Ocean Sustainability, and you feel you're not doing enough.
-Too many choices, too many possible actions, too many alternatives.
+**You are like a powerful wave in the Ocean**.
+You have the drive to do something for a great cause, and you feel you're not doing enough.
+There’s only so much that a wave can grow.
+Too many choices, too many possible actions, too many alternatives. **What about becoming powerful like the Ocean?**

-### You ask yourself, what objective should I choose?
+##### You ask yourself, what objective should I choose?
 How can I make it happen?

 I'm here to help you and be with you when you make those life-changing decisions about **what really drives you**, what you are able to do just for the sake of it, what is your powerful End Result.